Transport in Cambridge: Rail

 Cambridge currently has two railway stations.
 Cambridge railway station was built in 1845 with a platform designed to take two full-length trains, the third longest in the country.
-Cambridge North railway station is located in the suburb of Chesterton, close to Cambridge Science Park and opened in May 2017.
+Cambridge North railway station is located in the suburb of Chesterton, close to Cambridge Science Park, and opened in May 2017.
 Both stations are run by Greater Anglia.

 Cambridge has direct rail links to London with termini at London King's Cross (on the Hitchin-Cambridge Line and the East Coast Main Line) and Liverpool Street (on the West Anglia Main Line).
 There is a direct shuttle service to King's Cross every half-hour during off peak hours.
 Peak hour trains to King's Cross have additional stops.
 Future developments for the Cambridge to London line include the provision of 125 mph high speed trains.
 The line is currently graded for 100 mph.
 The line is all welded rail, but because of the flat geography there are many level crossings, and they make it harder to run at higher speeds.

 Aside from London, Cambridge is linked by rail to King's Lynn and Ely (via the Fen Line), Norwich (via the Breckland Line), Leicester, Birmingham New Street, Ipswich and Stansted Airport.
 The important UK rail hub of Peterborough is also less than an hour from Cambridge, which provides direct connections to Leeds, Newcastle and Edinburgh Waverley.

 Proposed developments

+Cambridge South

-Cambridge South, adjacent to the Cambridge Biomedical Campus, is planned to open in 2025.
+Cambridge South, adjacent to the Cambridge Biomedical Campus, will be Cambridge's third station, and is planned to open in late 2025.